Welcome to Proveca Limited’s Privacy Notice, referred to in this document as “Proveca”, “the Company” or “We”.

 How to contact us

-If you wish to contact us abot any other matter, please contact us via our online form or write to us at Proveca Limited, Neo, Charlotte Street, Manchester M1 4ET.
+If you wish to contact us abot any other matter, please contact us via our online form or write to us at Proveca Limited, Wework, No.1 Spinningfields, Quay Street, M3 3JE, Manchester, UK.